Mugilan-Codes/placements-api/README.md

 - [ ] Logout
 - [X] Get One Student
 - [X] Get All Students
+- [ ] Get All Students (separated by emailUnverifed and adminVerified & adminUnVerified)
 - [ ] Verify Students
 - [ ] Delete Student
 - [X] Add Course